aegiswp/child/README.md

 Welcome to the Aegis Child Theme repository.

-A pristine architectural canvas.
-Inherits the full Aegis core while providing a blank, unopinionated foundation for custom deployment.
+Aegis Child is the blank canvas of the Aegis framework: clean by default, built for precise overrides, and ready for production customization.

-This child theme works in tandem with its [parent theme](https://github.com/aegiswp/theme), ensuring that your architectural customizations remain safe during core updates.
-It offers a secure environment to extend functionality and refine styles without modifying the parent structure.
+Built to pair with its [parent theme](https://github.com/aegiswp/theme), Aegis Child keeps your customizations isolated from framework updates while giving you a focused layer for templates, patterns, global styles, and project-specific functionality.

 ![Aegis Child Theme](https://github.com/user-attachments/assets/f6108dab-38e7-41b1-b020-5100fa2b36c5)